Manish-M2018/SpendMine/README.md

 # SpendMine
 <b>Android application built during the "Hex Cambridge" hackathon.</b><br><br>

+# About Hex Cambridge hackathon:
+Hex Cambridge is Cambridge's biggest 36 hour hackathon where some of the best hackers from all over the world are selected to participate

+# Features of the application:
 - The android application takes in the details of the student and his expenditure and checks whether he is spending wisely. <br>
 - If he does, he is given 'fluffy' coins. <br>
 - There is a leaderboard to see how they compare with other students. <br>